LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 }

 ```
-Run Test Runner and check ExtentHtml.html by open it in a browser.
-It should now have System Information in it;
+Run Test Runner and check ExtentHtml.html by opening it in a browser.
+It should now have System Information in it inside 'Hooks.AfterStep' step;
 ```
-Hooks.tearDownAndScreenShotOnFailure(Scenario)
+Hooks.AfterSteps(Scenario)
 Executed by: testowner
 Platform: Mac OS X (x86_64) v.10.14.3
 Browser: CHROME v.
 75.0.3770.142
 ```
 ## Add Screenshot for a Failed Scenario
 This feature gives us the capability to embed a screenshot in the report.
-Below we will step by step capture a screenshot and attach it to the report, only if the scenario is Fail.
+Below we will step by step capture a screenshot and attach it to the report, only if the scenario is Failed.
 In case of Pass, no screenshot will be taken.
 1) Add 'commons-io' library to our pom.xml file

-The **Apache Commons-io** library contains utility classes, stream implementations, file filtersand other features related to
+The **Apache Commons-io** library contains utility classes, stream implementations, file filters and other features related to
 file manipulations.
 ```
     <dependency>